kewde/node-bitcoin/Readme.md

 ## Install and run daemon

 You MUST have the shadowcoind daemon running, else your NodeJS app will return a connection error.
 Please for the sake of security do this on the same machine that the code will be running on.
-You can start the shadowcash daemon with the following command:
+You can start the shadowcash daemon with the following command.

+Linux:
+`./shadowcoind -daemon`

+Windows:
-`shadowcoind -daemon`
+`shadowcoind.exe -daemon`

+O
 A **daemon** is a process that runs in the background after you've started it.

 You can download Shadow's graphical interface and daemon for Ubuntu [here](https://shadowproject.io/en/gettingstarted).